-- JUDICIAL SIGNATURE REQUIRED: Before your Annulment can become final, a judge or commissioner must sign the Decree.
-The Decree states how the property (if any) is divided and how the debts and assets (if any) are divided. - II.
-Instructions for completing the Decree:
+- TRIAL: If you have a trial, you must bring a copy of your marriage license to the trial to show the judge what type of marriage you have. - JUDICIAL SIGNATURE REQUIRED: Before your Annulment can become final, a judge or commissioner must sign the Decree.
+The Decree states how the property (if any) is divided and how the debts and asset - s (if any) are divided.